ACloudGuru-Resources/Course-The_Complete_Serverless_Course/section-3/basic-website-aws/README.md

 # Basic Website Lab (AWS)
-The purpose of this lab is to familiarise yourself with the components of a Serverless website using AWS.
+The purpose of this lab is to familiarize yourself with the components of a Serverless website using AWS.
 The Project will run through setting up:
 - A DynamoDB Table
 - Three S3 buckets